Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 A-221 Cantonese Club 1905

-The extant exterior wall window sills and window positions on the site can be lined up to the club photos above conforming that the whole building wasn’t demolished.
+The extant exterior wall window sills and window positions on the site can be lined up with the club photos above confirming that the whole building wasn’t demolished.
 Only the eastern ground-floor wall remains.

 B-185/186 Transvaal Chinese United Club Mansions 1948